Decoherence-free subspaces in the noisy dynamics of discrete-step quantum walks in a photonic lattice

-To describe the dynamics averaged over noise realizations, let us first consider noise that modifies in the same way all splitting angles $\theta_m$ within a Floquet period $M$.
-That is, within period $M$, all $\theta_m$ take the form $\theta_m+\tau_M$.
-In this situation, we can study the density matrix that accounts for the dynamics at each period $M$, $\hat{\rho}_M=|\psi_{M}\rangle\langle\psi_{M}|$, which is connected to the previous period :
+We first consider the specific situation of noise that modifies in the same way all splitting angles $\theta_m$ within a Floquet period $M$: within period $M$, all $\theta_m$ take the form $\theta_m+\tau_M$.
+We call this situation \textit{stroboscopic noise}.
+We study the density matrix that accounts for the dynamics at each period $M$, $\hat{\rho}_M=|\psi_{M}\rangle\langle\psi_{M}|$, which is connected to the previous period :